4-Room Resale HDB Interior Design Ideas for Singapore Homeowners

 How Much Does a 4-Room Resale HDB Renovation Cost in Singapore?

-Renovation costs for a 4-room resale HDB flat vary considerably depending on the condition of the flat, the extent of structural changes, and the materials and finishes chosen.
+Renovation costs vary considerably depending on the condition of the flat, the extent of structural changes, and the materials and finishes chosen.
 Let’s figure out the cost for renovating your flat:

 • Light refresh (minimal hacking, mainly carpentry and painting): $35,000 - $50,000